 One possibility is anomalies in the data of various sorts.
 First, death certificates, from which our calculations are derived, sometimes misclassify the race or ethnicity of the deceased, resulting in a distortion of the data.
-Subgroup misclassifications for racial and ethnic subgroups are a known impediment to accuracy.2 A second possibility is that the census estimate of this population may be inaccurate, creating a distortion between the total population count and the number of recorded deaths.
+Subgroup misclassifications for racial and ethnic subgroups are a known impediment to accuracy.
+A second possibility is that the census estimate of this population may be inaccurate, creating a distortion between the total population count and the number of recorded deaths.
 And finally, we observed in the data the possibility of elderly adults leaving the county, perhaps to live with relatives; if this is the case, it is possible that their deaths are being recorded in another county, while they are still counted as LA County residents.
 This mismatch would inflate the life expectancy estimate.
 Indeed, a significantly sized older Vietnamese population lives in Orange County, though when and from where they moved to Orange County has not been well documented.

 Another possibility is that this group actually has a very high life expectancy.
-Further gualitative research provided some additional insight into this question.
+Further qualitative research provided some additional insight into this question.
 Vietnamese immigration was chiefly a result of US involvement in the Vietnam War, making them a relatively long-settled population.
 A Pew Research Center survey from 2013 found that, compared to other US Asian groups, Vietnamese immigrants tended to see the conditions in the US as far better than those they fled.
-They were upbeat about their children's futures, expecting their offspring's standard of living to be better than theirs when they reach the same age.3 life expectancy for the Asian subgroup with the fourth-largest population size, Vietnamese, cannot be included due to statistical anomalies in the data (see BOX 1).
-As advocates for Asian communities in Los Angeles and across the United States have long argued, data disaggregated by subgroup is imperative for understanding this incredibly diverse population.
+They were upbeat about their children's futures, expecting their offspring's standard of living to be better than theirs when they reach the same age.

-Perhaps an optimistic outlook on the future along with strong intergenerational family ties and the benefits of a relatively well-established and cohesive community are all contributing to unusually long lives.4 This is an important topic for further research.
+Perhaps an optimistic outlook on the future along with strong intergenerational family ties and the benefits of a relatively well-established and cohesive community are all contributing to unusually long lives.
+This is an important topic for further research.